PlatinumLucario/Bassoon/README.rst

 1. Microsoft's Vcpkg_ is what's used to build the native libraries.
 It's pretty simple to get setup.
 In their ``README``, document follow their ``Quick Start`` section.
-All you need to do is have it bootstrapped and you should be fine (no need to do ``integrate install`` if you don't want to bake you dev environment.
+All you need to do is have it bootstrapped and you should be fine (no need to do ``integrate install`` if you don't want it to be baked into your dev environment).

 2. Run the third party setup script.
+To setup your vcpkg environment, Either run ``setup_vcpkg_env.sh`` (macOS and Linux) or ``setup_vcpkg_env.bat`` (Windows), or do it manually:
      Make sure to set the envrionment variable ``VCPKG_DIR`` to where you installed Vcpkg.
      If you are running Windows, you only need to set the environment variable for ``VGPKG_DIR`` to the directory of your Vcpkg installation.
 However, if you're running Linux or macOS, you will need to run the following commands in a terminal:

    .. code-block:: bash

-      cd third_party/
+      cd third_party/scripts
       export VCPKG_DIR=<Vcpkg install dir>      # e.g. export VCPKG_DIR=~/vcpkg
       python3 setup.py